 That being said, the promise is kind of underwhelming, especially compared to the “flyer miles” they are mimicking.
 In exchange for a noticeable drain on my battery I can get discounts for brands that I may or may not use, and a chance to potentially maybe beat all of the other users of Miles to get a gift card.

-It just isn’t as motivating as other rewards programs.
+t just isn’t as motivating as other rewards programs.

-Still, since it is 100% automatic there isn’t much to complain about.
+Since it is 100% automatic there isn’t much to complain about.
 Anytime I need miles I can turn my location on, and if I don’t I can turn it off.
 If I want a discount I can check the app and get one.

 So I would say it is worth downloading just to see if you like it if nothing else.